kpsdev1/The-Recipe-Blog/README.md

 ## UX Design:

+### User Stories
+1. As a User I can easily navigate around the site so that I can view different pages and sections on the site.
+2. As a User I can create an account so that I can add my own recipes and comment on other peoples recipes.
+3. As a User I can Sign-in / Sign-out so that can access features when signed in and sign-out so that no one can access my account.
+4. As a User I can click on the about page so that so that i can find out what the website is about and how to use it.
+5. As a User I can view the list of recipes so that I can pick one to read.
+6. As a User I can add a recipe so that other people can view it.
+7. As a User I can Edit/Delete my recipes so that I can make changes even after I have posted a recipe.
+8. As a User I can like recipes so that I can show that i like a recipe without having to comment.
+9. As a User I can see the list of wines so that I can pick one to view.
+10. As a User I can add a wine that i like so that other people can see it.
+11. As a User I can edit a wine I added so that so that I can update or make changes.
+12. As a User I can delete a wine that I shared so that I have control over the wines i share.
+13. As a User I can comment on other recipes so that provide feedback 5
+14. As a Site admin I can administer the site so that I can manage the sites content.
+15. As a User I can update my comments so that make changes incase I mistyped something or if I wish to delete the comment.
+16. As a User I can Like comments so that I can show my appreciation of a comment.
+17. As a User I can View likes so that I can see how popular a recipe or comment is.
+18. As a User I can reset my password so that I can change it if I have forgotten it or want to change it.
+19. As a User I can search so that I can find a recipe that I am looking for.

+*Please note that user stories **19** and **16** have not bee implemented in this sprint and plan to be in the next one, **18** will not be implemented*

 ### Wireframes
 Below are the wireframes for the site that I created using balsamiq.
 Please note that the website has changed a bit from the orginal wireframes and not every single page is there as i added some pages like the wines section towards the end of the project after the wireframes were created.